Frequently Asked Questions

 Section 11 of the JVEG specifies the conditions for the compensation of translators for the German courts.

-However, I offer fixed prices for typical documents/certificates which could differ from those line rates.
+However, I offer fixed prices for typical documents/certificates, which may differ from the mentioned line rates.

-I will always provide you with a quote to be agreed upon before starting the work.
-It doesn’t cost you anything to receive a quote from me; you are free to choose to accept it or not.
+I will always provide you with a free quote to be agreed upon before starting the work.

-My minimum rate for certified translation is €50 + VAT (IGIC).
+My minimum rate for certified translation is €50 + German VAT.

-Please bear in mind that I need to look at the files before sending you a quote.
+I always need to analyse all the files before sending you a quote.

-German into Spanish certified translations are charged by standard lines or words when the file is editable and by page, if you send me non-editable files or PDF.
-The minimum rate of €50 + VAT (IGIC) applies as well.
+German into Spanish certified translations are charged by standard lines or words when the file is editable and by page if you send me non-editable files or PDF.
+The minimum rate of €50 + VAT also applies.
 The price for any following pages can vary according to word count and formatting, stamps, signatures, etc.

-If you have more questions about Spanish certified translations please consult this post from the Spanish Association of Translators, Correctors and Interpreters “Asetrad”.
-Just take into account that the certifcation formula was recently updated in 2020.
+If you have more questions about Spanish certified translations please consult this post from the Spanish Association of Translators, Correctors and Interpreters “Asetrad.”
+Just take into account that the certifcation formula was updated in 2020.

 How to receive a quote